-- 4.1 The items of plant listed in clause 3 do not include: - (a) any pressure equipment (other than a gas cylinder) excluded from the scope of AS/NZS 1200:2000 (Pressure equipment); or - Note: See section A1 of Appendix A to AS/NZS 1200:2000. - (b) a crane or hoist that is manually powered; or - (c) a reach stacker. - 4.2 The following devices are excluded from subclause 3.6: - (a) class 1 devices; - (b) playground devices; - (c) water slides where water facilitates patrons to slide easily, predominantly under gravity, along a static structure; - (d) wave generators where patrons do not come into contact with the parts of machinery used for generating water waves; - (e) inflatable devices, other than inflatable devices (continuously blown) with a platform height of 3 metres or more.
+- 4.1 The items of plant listed in clause 3 do not include: - (a) any pressure equipment (other than a gas cylinder) excluded from the scope of AS/NZS 1200:2015 (Pressure equipment); or - (b) a crane or hoist that is manually powered; or - (c) a reach stacker.

+Note: For paragraph (a), see paragraph A3 of Appendix A to AS/NZS 1200:2015.

+- 4.2 The following devices are excluded from subclause 3.6: - (a) class 1 devices; - (b) playground devices; - (c) water slides where water facilitates patrons to slide easily, predominantly under gravity, along a static structure; - (d) wave generators where patrons do not come into contact with the parts of machinery used for generating water waves; - (e) inflatable devices, other than inflatable devices (continuously blown) with a platform height of 3 metres or more.